Blog Post

 Illustration: How to Embed a PDF Viewer in Your Website

-1 — Using the Embed Tag
+1 — Embedding Using the Embed Tag

 The <embed> element is used to load external content to a website.
 The content is provided by an external application, multimedia, or interactive content such as a browser plugin.